Dana wrote to me a few weeks ago to ask “How long should a chapter be?”

 Are you struggling with chapter length or the other decisions you have to make about your manuscript?
 Hire me as your manuscript editor and I’ll help you make choices that strengthen your work.

 Premise vs plot is an important distinction to make when you’re describing plot in a query.
-There’s a big difference between the two, especially in a query letter or pitch.
-Here’s a thought that I’ve been meaning to post about for a while.
+There’s a big difference between the two, especially in a query letter or plot pitch.
+Here’s a thought about book strategy that I’ve been meaning to post about for a while.

 A lot of people pitch stories to me without an understanding of fiction premise vs plot.
 They outline a situation and think that implies a plot.
 For example: